Courses

 Units: 3

-This course will provide students with the foundational skills and knowledge used by software engineers in diverse industries.
-Students will understand what software engineering is and why it is more than "just writing code."
-The course introduces students to the different software development lifecycle (SDLC) phases used in developing, delivering, and maintaining software products for a wide variety of applications.
-Common software process models will be introduced, along with developing an understanding of the importance of defining software requirements, developing software architectures and designs, and the various forms of testing that go into delivering reliable and resilient software systems.
+Students study the different software development lifecycle (SDLC) phases used in developing, delivering, and maintaining software products for a wide variety of applications.
+Common software process models are introduced, along with developing an understanding of the importance of defining software requirements, developing software architectures and designs, and the various forms of testing that go into delivering reliable and resilient software systems.
+Concurrent with SFWE 407.

 Co-requisite(s): Programming experience (in any language) is strongly recommended for graduate students.